ericccarlson0/cellular_automata/README.md

 ####Data files needed:
 Files needed are the xml specification files that are in data folder, and the TextElements.properties file in the resources folder to configure all text constants.
 SET THE DATA FOLDER AS RESOURCES ROOT.
 These include: *fire_test.xml*, *life_test.xml*, *percolation_test.xml*, *segregation_test.xml*, *wator_test.xml*, *rps_test.xml*, *ant_test.xml*.
 The following XML tags are used:
  - SimType: indicates the simulation type the file is loading.
-Must be of type LIFE, FIRE, ANT, RPS, SEGREGATION, PERCOLATION, or PRED_PREY.
+Must be of type LIFE, FIRE, ANT (not usable in current version), RPS, SEGREGATION, PERCOLATION, or PRED_PREY.
  - Size: sets both the row and width values for each simulation.
 All simulations are currently implemented as squares.
  - Percents: sets the probability distributions for each state during initialization, corresponding with the order of states in the following tag.
 These should be integer values that sum to 100, and each state should have a corresponding value.
  - States: the following states must be used for each simulation, in all caps, comma separated with no spaces in between:
     1. Life: ALIVE,EMPTY
     2. Fire: EMPTY,TREE,FIRE
-    3. Ant: EMPTY,PHEROMONES,FOOD,NEST,FULL
+    3. Ant (unimplemented in current version): EMPTY,PHEROMONES,FOOD,NEST,FULL
     4. RPS: ROCK,PAPER,SCISSORS
     5. Segregation: EMPTY,ONE,TWO
     6. Percolation: BLOCK,EMPTY